Oakley (given name): Usage

 Oakley ranked among the 1,000 most popular names for newborn boys in the United States at different times between 1884 and 1920.
 It then declined in use until the 2010s.
 It has ranked among the top 1,000 names given to newborn American boys since 2011 and for newborn American girls since 2013.
 It has ranked among the top 200 names for newborn American girls since 2022 and among the top 500 names for boys since 2017.
-Spelling variations Oaklea, Oaklee, Oaklei, Oakleigh, Oakli, Oaklie, and Oakliegh and variants Oaklan, Oaklen, Oaklin, Oaklinn, Oaklyn, and Oaklynn are also all in regular use.
+Spelling variations such as Oaklea, Oaklee, Oaklei, Oakleigh, Oakli, Oaklie, and Oakliegh and variants Oaklan, Oaklen, Oaklin, Oaklinn, Oaklyn, and Oaklynn are also all in regular use.
 Names containing the element "Oak" have been more popular in American states where a majority of citizens voted for the Republican Party in the last Presidential election.
-Wider usage of these names in the United States has also been attributed to a trend started by Mormons in Utah who have a fondness for unusual names, to associations with American sharpshooter and folk heroine Annie Oakley, to the fashion for names related to the natural world, and to the Christian religious symbolism of the oak tree.
+Wider usage of these names in the United States has also been attributed to a trend started by Mormons in Utah who have a fondness for unusual names, to associations with Annie Oakley, an American sharpshooter and folk heroine, to the fashion for names related to the natural world, and to the Christian religious symbolism of the oak tree.
 The name Oakley has also risen in use in the United Kingdom, where it has been among the 1,000 most popular names for boys in England and Wales since 1996 and among the top 100 since 2019, and among the top 1,000 names for girls since 2020.
 It was also among the top 100 names for boys born in Scotland in 2023.
 The name has also been among the top 100 names for boys in New Zealand since 2020.